 Now with customers preferring to avoid contact with delivery partners, it is important to set up a contactless food delivery model.
 By doing so your customers will feel safe and the number of orders received also would increase.

-How can you set up Contactless Delivery in your restaurant?
+How to set up Contactless Food Delivery in your restaurant?

 Setting up contactless delivery operations in restaurants is not a tough task.
 Here is a three-step guide that will help you set up and process contactless deliveries in your restaurant.